terrywbrady/dspaceUserMeeting/schedule/PITCHME.md

   * [Volunteer Requested](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->
 * DSpace: When to Upgrade
   * [Volunteer Requested](mailto:digitalscholarship@georgetown.edu) <!-- .element: class="red" title="Please contact us if you are interested in facilitating this session"-->

+---

+### Lightning Talks

+* Presentation will be timed and limited to 10 minutes
+* An additional 5 minutes for A/V setup and audience questions

++++

+### Discussion Topics

+* Discussion sessions will be 20 minutes
+* Facilitator may start with an optional 5 minute presentation to start the conversation